scott-mescudi/gauth/README.md

+Sure!
+Here's an updated version of your documentation with some added jokes related to databases and JWTs:

+---

 # Gauth - A Plug-and-Play Authentication Library for Go

 **Gauth** is a simple, plug-and-play authentication library for Go that streamlines the setup of authentication and rate-limiting with minimal configuration.
 You can integrate it into your Go applications faster than you can say "two-factor authentication."

 ## Features:
 - **Plug-and-Play Setup**: Easily integrate Gauth into your Go application with minimal configuration, and start securing your app in no time.
 (It’s like putting a password lock on your house, but for your code!)
 - **Multi-Database Support**: Works with both PostgreSQL and SQLite for flexible data storage.
 Whether you're dealing with a tiny database or a full-blown enterprise solution, Gauth’s got you covered.
+(Because even databases need a little love and attention.)
 - **Email Verification**: Secure your account setup with email verification.
 We’ve got SMTP integration too, so feel free to connect with services like SendGrid.
 (Because who doesn’t love a little inbox confirmation?)
 - **OAuth Integration**: Make your life easier (and your users' login experience smoother) by connecting third-party authentication providers like Google, GitHub, and Facebook.
 Everyone loves the "Login with Google" button.
 - **Authentication & Rate-Limiting Middleware**: Protect your application from brute-force attacks with pre-configured middleware.
 (Remember, rate-limiting is your app’s bouncer at the club: no one gets in too many times without the right credentials!)